It's a good idea to be well-prepared for your appointment. Here's some information to help you get ready and know what to expect from your doctor.

 What to expect from your doctor

-Your child's psychiatrist is likely to ask you a number of questions.
+Your child's doctor or mental health provider is likely to ask you a number of questions.
 Being ready to answer them may reserve time to go over any points you want to spend more time on.
 Some questions the doctor may ask include:

-- When did you first begin noticing your child's behavior problems or emotional issues?
+- When did you first notice problems with your child's behavior or emotional responses?

-- Have your child's behavior problems or emotional issues been continuous or occasional?
+- Have your child's behavioral or emotional issues been continuous or occasional?

 - Reactive attachment disorder of infancy or early childhood.
-In: Diagnostic and Statistical Manual of Mental Disorders DSM-IV-TR.
-4th ed.
-Arlington, Va.: American Psychiatric Association; 2000. http://www.psychiatryonline.com.
-Accessed June 9, 2011.
+In: Diagnostic and Statistical Manual of Mental Disorders DSM-5.
+5th ed.
+Arlington, Va.: American Psychiatric Association; 2013. http://www.psychiatryonline.org.
+Accessed April 9, 2014.

 - Boris NW, et al. Practice parameter for the assessment and treatment of children and adolescents with reactive attachment disorder of infancy and early childhood.
-American Academy of Child and Adolescent Psychiatry. http://aacap.browsermedia.com/galleries/PracticeParameters/rad.pdf.
-Accessed June 9, 2011.
+Journal of the American Academy of Child and Adolescent Psychiatry.
+2005;44:1206.

-- Report of the APSAC task force on attachment therapy, reactive attachment disorder, and attachment problems.
-Association for Treatment and Training in the Attachment of Children. http://www.attach.org/apsac.htm.
-Accessed June 9, 2011.
+- Chaffin M, et al. Report of the APSAC task force on attachment therapy, reactive attachment disorder, and attachment problems.
+Child Maltreatment.
+2006;11:76.